anasty17/mirror-leech-telegram-bot/README.md

 - View Link button.
 Extra button to open index link in broswer instead of direct download for file
 - Queueing System for all tasks
 - Ability to zip/unzip multi links in same directory.
 Mostly helpful in unziping tg file parts
+- Bulk download from telegram txt file or text message contains links seperated by new line
 - Almost all repository functions have been improved and many other details can't mention all of them
 - Many bugs have been fixed